xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ## Installing scGPT: A Step-by-Step Guide

+### Step 0: GPU required
+Keep in mind that using scGPT requires an NVIDIA GPU in your computer, along with an up-to-date GPU driver.
+For reference, my installation and testing were performed with Driver Version 515.65.01

 ### Step 1: Install Mamba

 Follow the guidelines provided in the [official Mamba documentation](https://mamba.readthedocs.io/en/latest/installation.html) for a fresh and hassle-free installation.